NeuronButter/Instant-HTTP/README.md

 - Customisable options
 - Supports synchronous and asynchronous callbacks ( with returned values in the future)
 - Only uses 1 direct dependency (Express.js)
+- Open Source!
+Anyone can help improve this package, and all the (very simple) code is available to check out yourself.

 ## Basics